Get a Horse!

 Get a Horse! is a 2013 American animated comedy short film produced by Walt Disney Animation Studios and directed by Lauren MacMullan.
 Combining black-and-white hand-drawn animation and color computer animation, the short features the characters of the late 1920s Mickey Mouse cartoons.

-The film features archival recordings of Walt Disney, Billy Bletcher and Marcellite Garner in their respective posthumous roles as Mickey Mouse, Peg Leg Pete and Minnie Mouse.
-Russi Taylor and Will Ryan provide some of Minnie's and Pete's lines (Mickey’s final line "Goodbye, goodbye, little feller!" is an uncredited line by Jimmy MacDonald sourced from an archival recording.
+The film features archival recordings of Walt Disney, Billy Bletcher and Marcellite Garner in their respective posthumous voice roles as Mickey Mouse, Peg Leg Pete and Minnie Mouse.
+Russi Taylor and Will Ryan provide some of Minnie's and Pete's lines (Mickey's final line "Goodbye, goodbye, little feller!" is an uncredited line by Jimmy MacDonald sourced from an archival recording.
 Disney's voice is also heard as Minnie in one instance crying out "Help!
 Help!
 Help!
 Help!", though he is uncredited in that role.)

-It is the first original Mickey Mouse theatrical animated short since Runaway Brain in 1995, and the first appearance of Oswald the Lucky Rabbit in a Disney animated production in 85 years, albeit for a split second cameo.
+It is the first original Mickey Mouse theatrical animated short since Runaway Brain in 1995, and the first appearance of Oswald the Lucky Rabbit in a Disney animated production in 85 years, albeit for a split-second cameo.
 The short was nominated for Best Animated Short Film at the 86th Academy Awards.

 Plot

 Mickey Mouse walks from his house and spots Horace Horsecollar pulling a hay wagon with all his friends playing music.
 He hops on and helps Minnie Mouse and Clarabelle Cow onto the wagon.
 Just then, Peg-Leg Pete shows up in his jalopy, spots Minnie, and gives her a flirty gaze, only for Mickey to put Clarabelle in Minnie's place.
 Angry at being pranked, Pete kidnaps Minnie and rams his car into the wagon, sending Mickey and Horace flying toward the screen and causing them to burst from their two-dimensional, black-and-white world to the three-dimensional, modern movie theater in full color.

-As Mickey tries to return to his world, Horace walks onto the stage carrying items, such as an iPhone and a box of Milk Duds.
+As Mickey tries to return to his world, Horace walks onto the stage carrying (and wearing) items, such as an iPhone, A Captain America T-Shirt, a pair of modern sunglasses and a box of Milk Duds.
 Mickey uses Horace as a mock biplane to fly around the theater and fire at Pete with the Milk Duds like bullets.
 When they crash-land onto the stage, Mickey sees the iPhone and uses it to call Pete on his candlestick phone, and Horace sprays foam from a fire extinguisher into the phone and out of Pete's after he answers it.

 Pete's car then lands in a frozen lake, and the screen fills with water, giving Mickey the idea to poke a hole in the screen with his tail and let the water leak out, causing Pete, Minnie, and the other cartoon animals to flood onto the stage.
 Mickey and Minnie's reunion is short-lived, as Pete chases the gang in and out of the screen until he grabs Minnie again, hits Mickey onto a support beam, and nails the screen shut.